esyede/rakit/packages/docs/data/arrays.md

 ### Arr::add()

-This method adds a given key / value pair to an array if the given key doesn't already exist in the array or is set to `NULL`:
+Adds a given key / value pair to an array if the given key doesn't already exist in the array or is set to `NULL`:

 ```php